fulldiveVR/aiwize-combiner-core/README.md

 # aiwize-combiner-core

-A minimal **TypeScript/JavaScript SDK** for interacting with the *AIWIZE Combiner* service from **browser** and **Node.js** environments.
+A minimal TypeScript/JavaScript SDK that lets **client-side applications** – web pages, browser extensions, and similar – tap into browser tools and communicate with the *AIWIZE Combiner* via REST, WebSocket and an optional browser-extension bridge.

-The API surface is intentionally small and **LLM-friendly** – method names, option keys and payload shapes are kept simple and explicit so that large-language models can generate correct code with high confidence.
-Human readability is a close second goal.
+Its API surface is deliberately tiny and explicit – method names, option keys and payload shapes are kept simple so you can integrate quickly and reliably.

 ---